Jeongdo Hong: JTBC's inception

-In 2010, Hong Jeong-do took on the role of overseeing strategic planning at JMnet's broadcasting headquarter.
-The culmination of his efforts came on December 31 of that year when he marked a pivotal achievement by clinching first place in a process to select general programming channel operators conducted by the Korea Communications Commission.
-This achievement marked a significant breakthrough in the revival of TBC (Tongyang Broadcasting Company), the leading commercial broadcaster in Korea during the 1960s and 1970s.
+In 2010, Hong Jeong-do oversaw strategic planning at JMnet's broadcasting division.
+On December 31 of that year, JMnet won first place in a selection process for general programming channel operators conducted by the Korea Communications Commission.
+This marked the revival of TBC (Tongyang Broadcasting Company), a leading commercial broadcaster in Korea during the 1960s and 1970s.
 TBC was forced to cease operations in 1980 in the then military government's efforts to consolidate media.

-JTBC officially embarked on its broadcasting journey on December 1, 2011.
-Along this path, the network achieved remarkable milestones, notably the groundbreaking 'Newsroom' scoop on government affairs in 2016.
-For an impressive span of five consecutive years, Sisa Journal awarded JTBC with the esteemed title of the 'Most Trusted Media'.
+JTBC began broadcasting on December 1, 2011.
+In 2016, JTBC Newsroom broke a story on government affairs that led to the impeachment of Park Geun-hye.
+For five consecutive years, Sisa Journal named JTBC the 'Most Trusted Media'.

-Furthermore, JTBC left an indelible mark in the realm of entertainment with a string of hit dramas, including 'SKY Castle', 'The World of the Married', 'Reborn Rich', and 'Doctor Cha'.
-In addition to these successes, the channel produced a lineup of hugely popular entertainment shows, such as 'Hidden Singer,' 'Phantom Singer,' 'Ask Us Anything,' and 'A Clean Sweep.'
+JTBC produced dramas including 'SKY Castle', 'The World of the Married', 'Reborn Rich', and 'Doctor Cha', as well as entertainment shows such as 'Hidden Singer,' 'Phantom Singer,' 'Ask Us Anything,' and 'A Clean Sweep.'

-strengthened JMnet's position in the entertainment industry.

 Merger and acquisition of Megabox

-In 2011, under Hong's leadership, a significant merger and acquisition unfolded, bringing together the multiplex franchises Megabox and Cinus.
-In 2015, Megabox took another major step by acquiring the remaining 50% stake previously held by Korea Multiplex Investment(KMIC).
-This strategic move resulted in JoongAng Group obtaining complete control with a 100% stake, thereby consolidating ownership and securing full management rights.
+In 2011, under Hong's leadership, the multiplex chains Megabox and Cinus merged.
+In 2015, Megabox acquired the remaining 50% stake previously held by Korea Multiplex Investment (KMIC).
+This gave JoongAng Group complete ownership.

-The merger and acquisition of Megabox represented a watershed moment for JoongAng Group, marking its entry into the dynamic entertainment industry.
-Building on this strategic milestone, the company leveraged its enhanced position to diversify its business endeavors.
-Megabox found success beyond the cinema screen business, expanding into production, investment, and distribution, with standout projects such as 'Hunt' and 'The Roundup' showcasing its growth.
+The acquisition marked JoongAng Group's entry into the entertainment industry.
+Megabox expanded into production, investment, and distribution, with projects including 'Hunt' and 'The Roundup'.

-Making history: first non-terrestrial broadcaster to secure Olympic broadcasting rights
+First non-terrestrial broadcaster to secure Olympic broadcasting rights

-In 2019, JTBC made history as Korea's first non-terrestrial broadcaster to secure broadcasting rights for the Olympic Games.
-This achievement was the result of a significant meeting between Hong Jeong-do and IOC President Thomas Bach in Lausanne, Switzerland, during June of the same year, culminating in a formal signing ceremony.
+In 2019, JTBC became the first non-terrestrial broadcaster in South Korea to secure broadcasting rights for the Olympic Games.
+The deal was signed by Hong Jeong-do and IOC President Thomas Bach in Lausanne, Switzerland.

-With the acquisition of the prestigious broadcasting rights, JTBC aims to exclusively broadcast the 2026 to 2032 Winter and Summer Olympics, reaffirming its commitment to premier sports coverage.